The startpage is customised based on your choice, but institution-wide news items and content is always visible to everyone.

 The midway review, which must be completed at the halfway point of the course of study, is compulsory and the responsibility for its implementation rests with the department.

 An important element of the doctoral studies is that the doctoral student is given the opportunity to practise the ability to compile, analyse, present and discuss their research results with other researchers.
-This is done continuously throughout the studies, but at one point before the public defence of the doctoral thesis it must be done in a more formalised manner, at a so-called mid-PhD seminar.
+This is done continuously throughout the studies, but at one point before the public defence of the doctoral thesis it must be done in a more formalised manner, at a so-called midway review.

-The mid-PhD seminar is held when the supervisor and the doctoral student judge that the dissertation work has reached approximately the halfway point.
-The compulsory courses must be completed before the mid-PhD seminar.
+The midway review is held when the supervisor and the doctoral student judge that the dissertation work has reached approximately the halfway point.

-At the mid-PhD seminar, the emphasis should be as much on the work that is planned, as on what has already been done.
+At the midway review, the emphasis should be as much on the work that is planned, as on what has already been done.

-The notification of a mid-PhD seminar is signed by the doctoral student and supervisor and submitted to the head of department together with a summary of the results achieved and a plan for the continued dissertation work.
+The notification of a midway review is signed by the doctoral student and supervisor and submitted to the head of department together with a summary of the results achieved and a plan for the continued dissertation work.

-The principal supervisor has overall responsibility for planning the mid-PhD seminar and for announcing it.
+The principal supervisor has overall responsibility for planning the midway review and for announcing it.

-The head of department, principal supervisor, examiner and doctoral student jointly decide on the date, time and place of the mid-PhD seminar.
+The head of department, principal supervisor, examiner and doctoral student jointly decide on the date, time and place of the midway review

 The head of department, together with the principal supervisor, queries and appoints three scientifically experienced reviewers who are knowledgeable in the subject area.
 One of the reviewers should come from another unit or another department and should be at least a docent.
 The task of the reviewers is to assess the thesis project, both the results achieved and further planning.